nobody-g/AMA-net/GETTING_STARTED.md

 ## Inference with Pretrained Models

 #### 1. Directory of Image Files
 To run inference on a an image (or a directory of image files), you can use the `infer_simple.py` tool.
-In this example, we're using an end-to-end trained DensePose-RCNN model with a ResNet-101-FPN backbone from the model zoo:
+In this example, we're using an end-to-end trained AMA-net model with a ResNet-101-FPN backbone from the model zoo:
 ```
 python2 tools/infer_simple.py \
     --cfg configs/DensePose_ResNet101_FPN_s1x-e2e.yaml \